A timeline: Notable milestones in the history of iPhone from Apple

-Here’s a look back at some of the key developments from Apple throughout the history of iPhone.
+Here’s a look back at some of the key developments from Apple throughout the history of the iPhone.

-June 2007: The first generation iPhone hits the U.S. market
+June 2007: The first generation iPhone hits the U.S. market.

 Announced in January 2007, the original iPhone was introduced by Steve Jobs as a combination of the iPod, a revolutionary mobile phone and a breakthrough Internet communicator.
-It featured a 3.5” screen, a multi-touch touchscreen display, microphone, headset controls and specs that the modern smartphone user take for granted today.
+It featured a 3.5” screen, a multi-touch touchscreen display, microphone, headset controls and specs that the modern smartphone user takes for granted today.

 At the time, the Wall Street Journal touted the phone as “on balance, a beautiful and breakthrough handheld computer.”
 Time took it a step further, hailing the original iPhone as the Invention of the Year.